VRL-Studio/JVTK/README.md

 ## Compile

-- Build VTK with the following options:
+- Build and install VTK with the following options:

 ```
 BUILD_SHARED_LIBS=ON